darrylwest/spot-cache/README.md

          /_/
 ```

-_A lightning fast, light-weight cache service written in golang and backed by leveldb, Boltdb, or RethinkDb._
+_A lightning fast, light-weight cache service written in golang and backed by Boltdb, leveldb or RethinkDb._

 [![build](https://travis-ci.org/darrylwest/spot-cache.svg?branch=master)](https://travis-ci.org/darrylwest/spot-cache/)
 [![reportcard](https://goreportcard.com/badge/github.com/darrylwest/spot-cache)](https://goreportcard.com/report/github.com/darrylwest/spot-cache)

 # Overview

-Spot cache is a fast, highly available cache service written in golang with backing from leveldb or bolt.
+Spot cache is a fast, highly available cache service written in golang with backing from various key/value stores including Boltdb, level-db and RethinkDb.
 Server connections are via TCP sockets with cluster/replication to support multiple machines.
 It can also be used as a single instance in a small network of machines.

 Socket protocol is asynchronous request/replay that uses a thin envelope to match the correct response to it's request.

 ## Installation